Pylons/pyramid/docs/narr/introduction.rst

 It's our goal that no Pyramid question go unanswered.
-Whether you ask a question on IRC, on the Pylons-discuss maillist, or on StackOverflow, you're likely to get a reasonaly prompt response.
-We don't tolerate "tech trolls" or other people who seem to get their rocks off by berating fellow users in our various offical support channels.
+Whether you ask a question on IRC, on the Pylons-discuss maillist, or on StackOverflow, you're likely to get a reasonably prompt response.
+We don't tolerate "support trolls" or other people who seem to get their rocks off by berating fellow users in our various offical support channels.
 We try to keep it well-lit and new-user-friendly.

 Example: Visit irc://freenode.net#pyramid (the ``#pyramid`` channel on irc.freenode.net in an IRC client) or the pylons-discuss maillist at